JohnWick92/omakub-mj/README.md

+# Disclaimer this repo was forked from akitaonrails version, so it has several differences but the main is my keyboard

+## My keyboard layout is colemak-DH and I use kanata to do so and add some useful shortcuts and home rows mods

 # Omakub-MJ

 Turn a fresh Manjaro GNOME installation into a fully-configured, beautiful, and modern web development system by running a single command.
 That's the one-line pitch for Omakub-MJ.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
 Omakub-MJ is an opinionated take on what Linux can be at its best.